oluevaera/tmux-conda-inherit/README.md

 fi
 ```
 Change the `flavor` value to the conda version you're using (conda, mamba, micromamba, etc.).
-Make sure that the `source` path corresponds to your tmux plugin path.
+Make sure that the `source` path corresponds to the conda-inherit plugin path.

 ## Future
 Working on adding support for fish.